The Grange (Toronto): Architecture

-Following the marriage of Harriette Boulton to her second husband, Goldwin Smith, the property was expanded again in 1885. additions to the house were undertaken.
-Smith was a scholar and a large library was added to the west of the house.
-The Georgian-style staircase was replaced with an angular Victorian-style oak stair that skirted the painted window.
+Following the marriage of Harriette Boulton to her second husband, Goldwin Smith, the property was expanded again.
+Smith was a scholar and a study was added to the west of the house in 1843.
+Further changes were made in 1885, overseen by Walter Strickland. the Georgian-style staircase was replaced with an angular Victorian-style oak stair that skirted the painted window.
 The wooden front porch was replaced with a stone version.

 Gardens

 Originally, there was a path running up to the front steps, with an oval drive around the front lawn.
 The house stood on raised ground with terraces, as it does today.
 Around it was a mix of open spaces, stands of trees and flower gardens.
 Behind the house were vegetable and fruit gardens and, farther north, an orchard.
 The front lawn of The Grange, now known as the Grange Park, was central to Grange activities.
 This was the site for many garden parties, church school picnics and even a royal visit.
 The Grange itself is a terminating vista for John Street to the lake and the gardens would've reflected that.

 Several images of The Grange show a domed glass conservatory on the east side of the house, which would have been filled with plants readily available from catalogues.
 One 1827 catalogue advertised 79 varieties of apple among other fruit and ornamental trees, as well as a wide variety of shrubs, flowers and greenhouse plants.
 We know that there was an orchard house on the property growing peaches, nectarines and grapes.
 William Boulton won prizes at the 1844 Toronto Horticultural Society Show for geraniums, roses, greenhouse plants and pansies.
 The gardener, John Gray, named a geranium he developed Pelargonium boultonianum after the Boultons.

 With the sale of the southern part of the property in the mid-19th century, a new entrance to The Grange was created, which included a lodge — home to William Chin, the butler, and his family.
 Other buildings included a stable, a root house, a tool house and a drive shed.
 Later in the century, cottages for married servants were also erected.